 Understanding Your Treatment

 You probably take medications and/or receive immunoglobulin (Ig) treatment.
 It is important to know the name of each medication and treatment you are on, why you need them and why you have to take them like you’re supposed to.
 When you turn 18, your parents will no longer have access to your medical information unless you give them written permission, so it’s really important that you know the specifics of your medications and treatment.
-Download the following checklists to get you on the right track.
+Check out IDF's Transition Guide - Pediatric to Adult Care for skills checklists as you transition into adulthood.

 Feelings and Emotions

 Having a chronic illness can be tough on your body, but it can also affect your emotions.
 Understanding how you are feeling emotionally is as important as understanding how you are feeling physically.
 Try not to ignore your feelings.
 Remember that you are not alone, and there are things you can do to take care of your emotional health.

 - Connect with other teens living with PI.
 There are others out there with the same condition you have that are feeling the same way.
 You can connect through social media.
-When possible, attend an IDF event that features special programs for teens, like IDF Teen Escape, IDF National Conference, or IDF Retreat.
+When possible, attend an IDF event that features special programs for teens, like IDF Teen Escape or the PI Conference.

 - Be honest with yourself and others about how you are feeling.
 If having PI or being sick a lot makes you sad, depressed, or angry, it’s okay to feel that way and talk about it.